ss3359/School_District_Analysis/README.md

 Here is the district summary dataframe after the scores for Thomas High School ninth graders are removed:

 <img width="805" alt="Screen Shot 2022-07-10 at 11 42 16 AM" src="https://user-images.githubusercontent.com/104328106/178156017-620532ea-9825-4728-8b51-5e2120ac7350.png">

+From these two dataframes, there is a minor decrease in percentages passing in math, reading, and the overall percentage.

+#### 2. How is the school summary affected?